 • Fall Firearms Turkey Permit

-• Migratory Bird Hunting Requirements • Missouri Migratory Bird Permit (required for doves, ducks, geese, etc.)
+• Archery Turkey Permit - Migratory Bird Hunting Requirements • Missouri Migratory Bird Permit (required for doves, ducks, geese, etc.)

 • Federal Duck Stamp (required for hunters 16+ hunting waterfowl)

-• Trapping permit required for using traps or snares.
+• A trapping permit is required for using traps or snares.

 Missouri Hunting licenses are good from the date of purchase through the last day of February, following state hunting regulations.
 Missouri residents are able to purchase a lifetime hunting permit.